vector-player/Depth-Anything-3/README.md

 Generally, you should observe that DA3-LARGE achieves comparable results to VGGT.

+The Nested series uses an Any-view model to estimate pose and depth, and a monocular metric depth estimator for scaling.

 | 🗃️ Model Name                  | 📏 Params | 📊 Rel.
 Depth | 📷 Pose Est. | 🧭 Pose Cond. | 🎨 GS | 📐 Met.
 Depth | ☁️ Sky Seg | 📄 License     |
 |-------------------------------|-----------|---------------|--------------|---------------|-------|---------------|-----------|----------------|
 | **Nested** | | | | | | | | |